cicd-draft/node-demo/README.md

 # node-demo
-A simple demo to demonstrate integratio  with CI
+A simple demo to demonstrate integratio with CI tools (gitlab ci,github actions, GoCD)

 ### Building your image